William & Kate: The Movie

-William & Kate: The Movie is the first of two unrelated American television films about the relationship between Prince William and Catherine "Kate" Middleton (now The Prince and Princess of Wales), directed by Mark Rosman and written by Nancey Silvers.
+William & Kate: The Movie is the first of two unrelated American television films about the relationship between Prince William and Catherine "Kate" Middleton (now the Prince and Princess of Wales), directed by Mark Rosman and written by Nancey Silvers.
 The film was a ratings success, despite the negative reception from critics.
 The second film William & Catherine: A Royal Romance was produced by the Hallmark Channel and released in August 2011.

-Produced by Lifetime, the filming of William & Kate took place mostly in Los Angeles, with some second unit location filming in the United Kingdom, and the release date was April 18, 2011.
-This came eleven days before the wedding of William and Catherine on April 29, 2011.
+Produced by Lifetime, the filming of William & Kate took place mostly in Los Angeles, with some second unit location filming in the United Kingdom, and the release date was April 18, 2011, eleven days before the wedding of William and Catherine on April 29, 2011.

-Kate Middleton is played by Camilla Luddington, an English-born actress, while the part of William was taken by Nico Evers-Swindell, a New Zealander.
+Kate Middleton is played by Camilla Luddington, an English-born actress, while William is played by Nico Evers-Swindell, a New Zealander.